TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/exr-howtodeprovisionacircuit.md

 	cloudEnvironments="public"
 />

-# configuration and setup/how to de-provision a circuit
+# managment/how to de-provision a circuit

 ## **Recommended documents**
 [De-provision and delete an ExpressRoute circuit](https://docs.microsoft.com/azure/expressroute/expressroute-howto-circuit-portal-resource-manager#deprovisioning-and-deleting-an-expressroute-circuit)